-tousleshommessont asked: Hello!
+tousleshommessont said: Hello!
 I just got my premium account and it says that I can hear only my favorites songs.
 Where in the website can I do that?
 Thank you.

 Launch a playlist from the mood pad

 There is a button above the mood pad on the left “favorite songs”.

 Musicovery is releasing a widget enabling its listeners to share their favorite songs with their friends.
 The widget can be shared directily in Facebook, and on Twitter, in an email, or be published on your blog/site.

 To create your own widget, your need an account/be logged on Musicovery and have tagged at least 1 favorite song.

 Your friends will follow easily all your discoveries.

 If you look at the songs people like the most, results are essentially pop hits from the 90s and 00’: